Meet The Team!

 Nova

 Nova is a lovable Cavoodle with a heart as fluffy as her coat!
 She’s all about cuddles, sleep-ins, playing with her favourite toys, and soaking up the sun at the beach or park.
-Nova adores meeting new friends—both human and furry—and spreading joy wherever she goes.
+Nova adores meeting new friends, both human and furry.
+Spreading joy wherever she goes.

 With her gentle, calm nature, Nova’s mission is simple: to help everyone feel relaxed, happy, and a little more loved.